 |Notification period:||7 February 2018 – 7 May 2018|

-The Manta Rirrtinya determination area is regulated by the future act processes under the Native Title Act 1993 (Cth).
+Any proposed access to the Manta Rirrtinya determination area is regulated by the future acts processes in the Native Title Act 1993 (Cth).

-Access onto the Manta Rirrtinya claim area for mining or petroleum tenure purposes
+Access onto the Manta Rirrtinya determination area for mining or petroleum tenure purposes

 Exploration and prospecting mineral titles

-The Manta Rirrtinya native title holders have developed a standard Land Access and Mineral Exploration Deed of Agreement for the purpose of permitting access for mineral exploration or prospecting activities and subsequently protecting cultural heritage sites and areas of cultural significance during the conduct of such activities.
+The Manta Rirrtinya native title holders have developed a standard Land Access Agreement for Exploration and Prospecting for the purpose of permitting access for mineral exploration or prospecting activities and subsequently protecting cultural heritage sites and areas of cultural significance during the conduct of such activities.